Creating AI Actor — Import Folder

 You can collapse or expand a section by clicking its caption.

-- Prepare head and body angle images (.png, .jpg, or .jpeg) of your custom actor and save them in a single folder, following the preset dummy in the AI Actor Sheet section as a guide.
+- Prepare head and body angle images (.png, .jpg, .jpeg, or webp) of your custom actor and save them in a single folder, following the preset dummy in the AI Actor Sheet section as a guide.

 At least 2 base images are required (head close-up and body), while up to 14 images are recommended for consistent results across all angles.